 The Amended and Restated Executive Severance Plan does not provide for any separation benefits or payments upon a termination due to death, disability or voluntary termination (regardless of age).
-Upon such a termination, an eligible executive would be entitled to receive only: (1) Accrued Compensation; (2) reimbursements for reasonable business expenses; and (3) any other employee benefit entitlements to which the executive is entitled under the Company's other employee benefit plans and programs.
+Upon such a termination, an eligible executive would be entitled to receive only: (1) base salary through the separation date; (2) reimbursements for reasonable business expenses; and (3) any other employee benefit entitlements to which the executive is entitled under the Company's other employee benefit plans and programs.